 A coughing cat is not normal and it is important he see a veterinarian to determine why he is coughing, this is especially important if your cat is experiencing difficulty breathing which may present as deep or rapid breathing, noisy breathing, shallow breathing and panting.
 The gums may be pale or blue-tinged, which is a sign of poor oxygenation.
 All of these symptoms are a medical emergency.

 It is easy to confuse sneezing or the gagging and retching associated with hairballs with coughing.
 If possible, try to get a video recording of your cat coughing to show to your veterinarian.

 Your veterinarian will perform a physical examination of your cat including listening to the heart and lungs.
-He will obtain a medical history from you and ask how long symptoms have been present if they occur after an event (such as exercise) as well as any other symptoms you have noticed.
+He will obtain a medical history from you and ask how long symptoms have been present if they occur after an event (such as exercise) at a particular time of the day or year, how is the cat between coughing episodes as well as any other symptoms you have noticed.
 The type of cough and other presenting symptoms (if any) may be indicative of the cause.
 Three such examples below:

 - A cough which is accompanied by sneezing and nasal discharge may suggest cat flu.

 - Coughing accompanied by wheezing may suggest asthma.

 - A honking cough is seen in cats with a collapsed trachea.